GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+***0.6.1-ALPHA***
+ - Added PdfLayoutMgr.loadTrueTypeFont() to give access to the PDFBox 2.0 improved font loading capabilities.
+ - Changed TextStyle to take a PDFont instead of the more specific PDType1Font
+ - Bundled LiberationMono-Bold font in the test resources (for testing).
+   I'm pretty sure this is excluded from the JAR file, it's just to prove that font loading works.
+   If I'm doing something wrong, I hope someone will tell me and/or provide a liberal open-source font with a small file size as a substitute.
+   RedHat or whoever else is responsible for this font is not endorsing, supporting, or probably even aware of this project.
+   I appreciate their work and will give them credit if I can figure out who they are.
+   Any font would do, I just picked this one because of the small file size and (presumably) open-source license.

 ***0.6.0-ALPHA***
  - Renamed LogicalPage yPageTop() to yBodyTop() and yPageBottom() to yBodyBottom() and fixed them to return correct and reasonable values based on page orientation (previously only checked